Image of broccoli grown in an aquaponics system with a green box overlay that has the text "Beyond Leafy Greens"

 Both aquaponics and hydroponics are water-based gardening methods, but they operate differently.

-Aquaponics replicates nature by creating a balanced ecosystem, whereas hydroponics is an artificial system often set up in hothouses to minimize pests.
+Aquaponics replicates nature by creating a balanced ecosystem, whereas hydroponics is an artificial system often set up in hothouses to minimise pests.

 Most hydroponic systems focus on monocultures, which are not suitable for growing a diverse range of vegetables.